 The Hall’s stunning architecture, designed by Stephenson STUDIO, resulted in a national RIBA Award in 2017, when it was named one of the 49 best new buildings in the country.
 Acoustics by Arup have set a standard described by Robert Beale for the Arts Desk as, “deliver(ing) the music as if every hearer is in the conductor’s shoes.”

-Now in its first full season, The Stoller Hall is establishing a reputation as a home for professional touring artists and for Manchester’s musicians, in a vibrant programme of music and spoken word.
-Festivals, family and school concerts, new music and classical composition, comedy, folk and jazz together offer something for every audience, but running through the programme is the ethos of learning, collaboration and exchange which have come to epitomise Chetham’s role in the city.
+The Stoller Hall is establishing a reputation as a home for professional touring artists and for Manchester’s musicians, in a vibrant programme of music and performance.
+Festivals, family and school concerts, new music, comedy, folk and jazz together offer something for every audience, and running through the programme is the ethos of learning, collaboration and exchange which have come to epitomise Chetham’s role in the city.

-The Hall has also proven its worth as a centre for conferencing, rehearsal and recording, with a succession of high profile clients from the city’s cultural and business community.
-With its own entrance on Hunts Bank, superb technical facilities and event support, it’s a unique location for any event, perfectly connected to major transport links at Victoria Station.
+The Hall has also proven its worth as a centre for conferencing, rehearsals and recording, with a succession of high profile clients from the city’s cultural and business community.
+The Hall has its own entrance on Hunts Bank, superb technical facilities and boasts superb transport links, located directly opposite Victoria Station.